 Importantly, the jobs were more broadly based across industries.
 Finance had come to dominate both the U.S. economy and NYC’s.
 During the 1990s, more than 10% of new private sector jobs added came from the securities industry.
 During this recovery, it has accounted for less than 1%.

 The most recent data back up this trend.
-Finance/Insurance, Securities, and Banking has a net loss of about 70 jobs in December compared to the November.
+Finance/Insurance, Securities, and Banking have a net loss of about 70 jobs in December compared to the November.
 Driving the employment gains have been Professional and Business, Professional, Scientific, and Technical Services, Health and Social Assistance, and Accommodation/Food.

 A more diverse economy is beneficial to New York City.
 Wall Street jobs tend to pay well, even those at lower levels.
 However, it is very dependent on the economy and sheds jobs quickly during downturns.
 An increased reliance on healthcare and tech broadens the job base, allowing for a healthier and more stable economy over the longer-term.